Information for MAGIC students

 What can I do if I am unhappy with the way my data is

 MAGIC will endeavour to be transparent about its processing of your personal data.
-However, should you have any queries about the processing of your personal data, please contact the MAGIC Project Coordinator in the first instance MAGIC Administrator, Sam Blackburn
+However, should you have any queries about the processing of your personal data, please contact the MAGIC Project Coordinator in the first instance MAGIC Project Coordinator, Sam Blackburn

 Last updated October 2021.